cadomeireles/accounts/README.md

 3. Set `AUTH_USER_MODEL` on your settings to `accounts.User`.
 4. Run the migrations.
 5. Include the `accounts.urls` to your main URLconf with namespace `accounts`.
+6. Add `accounts.backends.ConfirmationTokenAuthenticationBackend` to `AUTHENTICATION_BACKENDS`.
-6. Configure your project to be able to send email.
+7. Configure your project to be able to send email.

 ## Running tests
 1. Install [pytest-django](https://pytest-django.readthedocs.io):